-Brexit uncertainties have intensified considerably since the Committee’s last meeting.
-These uncertainties are weighing on UK financial markets.
-Business investment has fallen for each of the past three quarters and is likely to remain weak in the near term.
-The housing market has remained subdued.
-Indicators of household consumption have generally been more resilient, although retail spending may be slowing.
-The broader economic outlook will continue to depend significantly on the nature of EU withdrawal, in particular: the form of new trading arrangements between the European Union and the United Kingdom; whether the transition to them is abrupt or smooth; and how households, businesses and financial markets respond.
+The economic outlook will continue to depend significantly on the nature and timing of EU withdrawal, in particular: the new trading arrangements between the European Union and the United Kingdom; whether the transition to them is abrupt or smooth; and how households, businesses and financial markets respond.

 The monetary policy response to Brexit, whatever form it takes, will not be automatic and could be in either direction.

 The next MPC meeting is Wednesday 1 May 2019 with the announcement to be published the following day on 2 May 2019.